MicrosoftDocs/architecture-center/docs/example-scenario/apps/commerce-chatbot.md

 * [Commerce Bot C# sample](https://github.com/Microsoft/AzureBotServices-scenarios/tree/master/CSharp/Commerce/src)

 The sample application includes the Azure Active Directory authentication components and integration with the Language Understanding and Intelligent Services (LUIS) component of Cognitive Services.
-The application requires Visual Studio to build and deploy the solution.
+The application requires Visual Studio to build and deploy the scenario.
 Additional information on configuring AAD B2C and the LUIS app can be found in the GitHub repo documentation.

 ## Pricing

-To explore the cost of running this solution, all of the services are pre-configured in the cost calculator.
+To explore the cost of running this scenario, all of the services are pre-configured in the cost calculator.
 To see how the pricing would change for your particular use case, change the appropriate variables to match your expected traffic.

 We have provided three sample cost profiles based on the amount of messages you expect your chatbot to process: